mbarreche/php-ddd-skeleton/README.md

 # DDD php Skeleton

 ## Installation

-`composer create-project codelytv/ddd-skeleton`
+* To create docker for the first time and/or start all services: `make start`
+* To install composer libraries: `make composer-install`
+* To run all tests: `make run-tests`
+* To generate baseline in phpstan: `make phpstan-baseline`

-## Starting the server
+## How to make requests to the server
+If you want to make a request to the server, here you have several examples:
-* Local using: `make start-local`
+* `make http-get-health-check`
-* Docker using: `make build`
+* `make http-put-course`

-And then going to `http://localhost:8030/health-check` to check all is ok.